 In the second of this three part blog series, records management expert Conni Christensen provides insights from her experience with information governance and auto-classification methodology.

-Why can’t we take advantage of the tremendous advances made in the field of data analytics and auto-classification?
+Given that it’s no longer possible for us humans to process the vast quantities of information we create and receive, why can’t we take advantage of the tremendous advances made in the field of data analytics and auto-classification?

 What you see is a digital transformation process, where

 1) a body of knowledge is translated into

 2) schemes, rules and processes, which are then

 3) parsed into data elements, which can then be

 4) built into algorithms enabling automation of the process.